UPPMAX/uppmax_intro_day_1/docs/sessions/login_console.md

 ## Exercises

+???- question "Need a video?"

+    [Here](https://youtu.be/FUNPZHEMC2s) is a video that shows
+    the solution of these exercises

 Here, we log in to Rackham's console environment via a terminal.

 For Mac and Windows users it will be hardest to get it working.